DeeptanshuM/SleepingInTheLibrary/README.md

 	A class to convert bytes of JSON data into objects (link: https://developer.apple.com/reference/foundation/jsonserialization)

+Curly braces in postman -> indicative of JSON obj -> like dict in Swift Square brackets in postman -> indicative of JSON array -> like Swift array

 What I learned on
 Day 1:
 making a request, deserializing JSON